Sheet Pan Pork Tenderloin

 Close up top down of the plated pork loin, sliced, four mini hasselback potatoes topped with bright green gremolata, all beside steamed green beans.

-A sheet pan dinner that'll please your whole family!
+A sheet pan pork tenderloin dinner with mini hasselback potatoes that'll please your whole family!

 5 from 2 votes